colkito/blockchain-rates/CODES.md

 # blockchain-rates

-## Available Codes (updated: 2021-03-26)
+## Available Codes

-The complete list of 23 codes:
+This is the complete list of 23 codes:

 - USD (US Dollar)
 - AUD (Australian Dollar)